alerque/cldr-lua/README.md

 ## Status

+### v0.1.0

+Make it easier to install using older LuaRocks versions, expand to Lua 5.4.

-### 0.0.0
+### v0.0.0

-Setup basic tooling, added data for full list of locales, and made an inteface to fetch it.
+Setup basic tooling, added data for full list of locales, and made an interface to fetch it.

 ## Other Formats